 Should either test fail and no data-entry errors are found, the series should be rerun.
 If the process is gradually changing, the t-values or F-values will usually fall in a range from two to nine.
 If statistical data is graphed properly, trends can be identified before they become critical.
 If many tests fail, it could suggest a change in the measurement process in which case the data is combined with the other data to define the new measurement parameters.
-If failed data with no attributable errors is routinely and incorrectly discarded, statistical limits will be artificially reduced.
+Failed data with no attributable causes must still be tracked and graphed in the control files, as the F-test and t-test are both based on a 95 % confidence interval rather than a typical control chart limit of 99.73 %.
+Therefore, if failed data with no attributable errors is routinely and incorrectly discarded, statistical limits will be artificially reduced.
 Uncertainty values based on such data will be invalid.